Editorial Director | Creative Director | Media Professional | Content Marketer

 In 2009, I left the magazine to join Advanced Content/Red Barn Media Group as its Creative Director.
 I’ve managed one of the largest content marketing accounts in our business niche, with leadership roles including digital asset management, direction of social media content, creative direction of both digital and print projects, and account management.
 I’ve also continued to create content as a writer, photographer, designer and videographer.

 In the past 12 years, Red Barn’s projects have won numerous awards from the American Agricultural Editors Association (AAEA) and the National Agri-Marketing Association (NAMA).
-AAEA named me its Designer of the Year in 2012, its Writer of the Year in both 2010 and 2013 (runner-up in 2016) and its Photographer of the Year in 2016—the only person in the organization’s history to win all three of its major journalism awards.
+AAEA named me its Designer of the Year in 2012, its Writer of the Year in both 2010 and 2013 (runner-up in 2016), its Photographer of the Year in 2016 and Communicator of the Year in 2021—the only person in the organization’s history to win all four of its major journalism and marketing communication awards.
+Under my leadership, our firm has been awarded First Place from AAEA in three of the last five years for results of our content marketing programs in social media.

 I’ve also been awarded by Folio, the American Society of Business Press Editors, and the National Agri-Marketing Association, along with writing and reporting honors from Society of Professional Journalists, Associated Press and Southeastern Journalism Conference.